xunilrj/sandbox/sources/haskellcpp/readme.md

 http://coliru.stacked-crooked.com/a/17381ac0f6078dad

 Well... it seems that Just is not a functor yet!
-Wich is fine since it really not is yet!
+Which is fine, since it really is not yet!
 OK!
-The fist step is, we need a way to analyze in compile time if Just have a member function named "fmap".
+The fist step here is: we need a way to analyze in compile time if Just have a member function named "fmap".
 In C++ this is called "Member Detection Idiom"

 Today there are three ways to detect that a member exists:
 Pre-C++11
 https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Member_Detector

 Pre-C++17